rjray/notebook/writing/clojure-tsp.md

 The basic algorithm here is [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming).
-In this case, the DP approach would create a matrix where the rows run from 0 to *n* (inclusive), where *n* is the number of vertices.
-The number of columns would generally be the number of distinct subsets of *S*, where *S* is the set of numbers from 0 to *n-1*.
-However, two optimizations are done to reduce memory
+In this case, the DP approach would create a matrix where the rows run from 0 to $n$ (inclusive), where $n$ is the number of vertices.
+The number of columns would generally be the number of distinct subsets of $S$, where $S$ is the set of numbers $\lbrace0, ..., n-1\rbrace$.
+However, two optimizations are done to reduce memory usage:
-usage:

-1. Not all possible subsets of *S* are used, only those that contain the given "anchor" vertex
+1. Not all possible subsets of $S$ are used, only those that contain the given "anchor" vertex
 2. Not all columns of the matrix are allocated.
-For a given row *m*, only the columns whose sets have *m* elements are ever allocated.
+For a given row $m$, only the columns whose sets have $m$ elements are ever allocated.

 At each step of the outer-most loop (not counting the meta-loop for running the DP code for one specific anchor vertex), the previous row is used to calculate